See February 2019 update, What Does Brexit No Deal Mean For Family Law

 Brexit And Family Law: EU Rules Decide Where To Start Court Cases

-can be family law cases in courts in two different countries at the
+The importance of these rules cannot be overstated.
+Otherwise there can be family law cases in courts in two different countries at the same time.

 Sarah and Pierre can’t agree in which country to start their divorce.
 Pierre urgently needs an order setting out when he can see the children.
 Sarah urgently needs a maintenance order.
 She starts divorce proceedings in England, which means Pierre can’t ask the French courts to make decisions.
 All the issues that concern them – the divorce proceedings, questions about the finances, how much time the children are going to spend with Pierre – are decided in England.
 But the English orders are enforceable in France.